nialov/dfn-modelling-workshop-for-nuclear-waste-repositories-2025/README.md

 It is recommended to have a Linux environment available for installation of software.
 On Windows, you can enable and install Windows Subsystem for Linux (WSL), see <https://learn.microsoft.com/en-us/windows/wsl/install>
 for instructions.
-The default Ubuntu distribution is fine.
+The default Ubuntu distribution is fine to use.

 ### Conda